 The fact that a country is not covered in this report does not mean that religious freedom issues do not exist there, or that concerns discussed in previous annual reports have improved.
 It indicates only that USCIRF did not conclude that the conditions in the particular reporting year meet the statutory CPC or SWL standards.

-The Frank Wolf Act requires the U.S. government to identify nonstate actors engaging in particularly severe violations of religious freedom and designate them as EPCs.
+The Frank R Wolf Act of 2016 (Frank Wolf Act) requires the U.S. government to identify nonstate actors engaging in particularly severe violations of religious freedom and designate them as Entities of Particular Concern (EPCs).
 The law defines a nonstate actor as “a nonsovereign entity that exercises significant political power and territorial control; is outside the control of a sovereign government; and often employs violence in pursuit of its objectives.”

-The 2023 Annual Report further recommends to the State Department seven non-state actors for redesignation as Entities of Particular Concern (EPCs) for particularly severe religious freedom violations.
-The State Department designated all seven of these groups as EPCs in December 2023: al-Shabaab, Boko Haram, Hay’at Tahrir al-Sham (HTS), the Houthis, Islamic State Sahel Province (IS Sahel), Islamic State in West Africa Province (ISWAP) (also referred to as ISIS-West Africa), and Jamaat Nasr al-Islam wal Muslimin (JNIM).
+The 2026 Annual Report further recommends that the U.S. State Department designate seven non-state actors as EPCs for particularly severe religious freedom violations.
+The State Department designated six of these groups as EPCs in December 2023: al-Shabaab, Boko Haram, the Houthis, Islamic State Sahel Province (IS Sahel), Islamic State in West Africa Province (ISWAP) (also referred to as ISIS-West Africa), and Jamaat Nasr al-Islam wal Muslimin (JNIM).
+USCIRF has added one new EPC recommendation for 2026: Rapid Support Forces.

-The fact that a nonstate group is not recommended for EPC designation does not mean that it does not engage in religious freedom violations.
 There are numerous nonstate groups that commit particularly severe religious freedom violations but do not meet the Frank Wolf Act’s standard for designation as EPCs because, for example, they do not exercise significant political power and territorial control.